JeanLew01/RADAR/README.md

 # RADAR
-RADAR:Recurrence-based Assessment method for Data-driven sAfety Reification
+RADAR: a Recurrence-based Assessment method for Data-driven sAfety Reification